bloominstituteoftechnology/Precourse/Lesson1-Git/README.md

 This will add a new file your your project titled "newFile.js"

 at this time we can use the git command "status".
-Stutus will read back the status of all changes made to your repo.
-Use status often, if youa re not sure if something worked, using status will tell you.
+Status will read back the status of all changes made to your repo.
+Use status often, if you are not sure if something worked, using status will tell you.

 ```bash
   $ git status
 ```

-You should see somehting along these lines:
+You should see something along these lines:

 ```bash
   Changes not staged for commit: